Integration on the Surreals: Introduction

 To help keep the paper self-contained we include three preparatory sections: \S\ref{S4} offers an overview of some basic ingredients of surreal theory; and \S\ref{SecTEB} offers an overview of transseries as well as those aspects of Borel summability theory that provide background for the preliminary discussion of \'Ecalle-Borel summability in \S\ref{SecEBRT}, which in turn provides background for \S\ref{SecEBRT2} and \S\ref{CTSN}.

 In writings on surreal numbers it is customary to work in NBG (von Neumann-Bernays-G\"odel set theory with the Axiom of Global Choice (see, for example, \cite{ME}).
-However, in \S\ref{MainDef}-\S\ref{GEN}, which constitutes the positive portion of the paper, we work solely in ${\rm NBG}^-$ (NBG less the Axiom of Choice for both sets and proper classes).
-As such, the extensions of functions and integrals that concern us there have a ``constructive'' nature in this sense.
+However, in \S\ref{MainDef}-\S\ref{GEN}, which constitutes the positive portion of the paper, we need only work in ${\rm NBG}^-$ (NBG less the Axiom of Choice for both sets and proper classes), since the extensions of functions and integrals that concern us there have an explicitly ``constructive'' nature.

 Whereas Kruskal hoped to appeal to Conway's notion of absolute convergence to construct new foundations for asymptotic analysis grounded in a robust theory of surreal integration and function extensions more generally, our theory is more modest in its potential scope, limiting its attention to a broad subclass of resurgent functions that arises in most applied settings.
 In fact, there are reasons to believe that deep hurdles lay in the way of realizing the lofty analytic goals of Kruskal.
-Indeed, in the Appendix we reverse course and show that the existence of extensions and integrals for substantially more general classes of functions (e.g. the class of smooth functions) cannot be proved in ${\rm NBG}^-$, and is in fact obstructed by considerations from the foundations of mathematics.
-Moreover, in a paper being prepared by Harvey Friedman and the first author further set-theoretic impediments to the realization of Kruskal's program are provided.\footnote{Some of the material in \S\ref{MainDef}-\S\ref{ILL} of the present paper is a revised and substantially expanded version of material from the positive portion of the arXiv preprint \cite{CEF}.
-The above-mentioned paper by Harvey Friedman and the first author is a revised and expanded version of material from the negative portion of the same arXiv preprint.}
+Indeed, in Section \S\ref{Neg} we reverse course and show that the existence of extensions and integrals for substantially more general classes of functions (e.g. the class of smooth functions) cannot be proved in ${\rm NBG}^-$, and is in fact obstructed by considerations from the foundations of mathematics.\footnote{Some of the material in \S\ref{MainDef}-\S\ref{ILL} of the present paper is a revised and substantially expanded version of material from the positive portion of the arXiv preprint \cite{CEF}.
+Further set-theoretic impediments to the realization of Kruskal's program are contained in the negative portion of \cite{CEF} and remain to be revised and expanded by Harvey Friedman and the first author.}